Since Twitch introduced the Hateful Conduct and Harassment policy in 2018, numerous individuals have been banned for using the r-word or f-word.

 Twitch’s Hateful Conduct and Harassment Policy

-The second reason was that, during one of Destiny’s streams, he had a conversation with his mother in which he proposed that the United States should shoot Cubans who were swimming over to them.
+The second reason was that, during one of Destiny’s streams, he had a conversation with his mother in which he suggested that the United States should shoot Cubans who were swimming over to them.

 Harassment on Twitch